sdex32/XLSX/README.md

 Hello

-I write a XLSX reder and writer
+I write a XLSX, XLS reder and writer  (still under development)

+NOTE

+ Readers XLSX and XLS readers

+ 1.XLSX reader work well but still slow on large files need hard optimisation

+ 2.XLS reader office 97-2003 it work but have some thing in TODO list (formuls, sequntinal data, and encoding) not tested on large data

-The writer can put data and some simple format like border color font and size
+ 3. XLSX writer work well uses some simple formating like font color borders (need to be expanded)

-in the same directory you can fond out DOCX writer under contruction and RTF writer well working tables now under contruction
+ 4.PDF writer work well

+ 5.RTF writer work well

+ 6.DOCX writer still under construction for now can write some words

+ 7.DOCX forms (tool to replase tag with data) under development still not work

 todo->

+a lot..
-for XLSX reader/writer change celumn size and row size  slit and more
+for XLSX writer change celumn size and row size  split and more DOC forms ... :(